MohitGoel92/Predicting-Customer-Purchases/README.md

 <img src = 'Screen24.png' width='700'>

-The diagram below demonstrates the seperation of the two non-linearly seperable classes and how it is formed by the Gaussian RBF kernel.
+The diagram below demonstrates the seperation of the two non-linearly seperable classes and how the seperation regions are formed by the Gaussian RBF kernel.

 <img src = 'Screen25.png' width='700'>